miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 the state of the world, that product availability off the embedded schema.org of the site read in real-time?

-### The Web is The Database&#151;Google's Index Is Not
+### The Web is The Database—Google's Index Is Not

 ChatGPT Search is finally out (and I'm liking the experience), but Perplexity still has the lead.
 When I think ***fresh*** model replies, I'm still thinking Perplexity.
 OpenAI's measure-twice/cut-once before taking on Google lost them the early mover advantage in this obvious evolution of the Internet-search space.
-Anyhoo, the way the world of search has just been turned upside down is the subject for another article if at all&#151;go become a Botify customer if you really want AI SEO consulting on this kind of stuff.
+Anyhoo, the way the world of search has just been turned upside down is the subject for another article if at all—go become a Botify customer if you really want AI SEO consulting on this kind of stuff.

 ## New App Combines Three Communication Methods

-And so I ramble and meander here in the warm-up for this article, because it' going to be a doozy&#151;hopefully in all the good ways.
+And so I ramble and meander here in the warm-up for this article, because it' going to be a doozy—hopefully in all the good ways.
 Whereas yesterday's was long, rambling and soul-sucking, morale-draining and generally a shit-show of experimentation and discovery, today's ought to be a few well thought-through chisel-strikes to reveal the beautiful sculpture right underneath the rock's